gxc-international-innovation-challenge/gxc-team-23/README.md

 ![FinalesStoryboard](https://user-images.githubusercontent.com/72878620/102063145-f0bafc00-3df5-11eb-8399-56427acc96d4.jpg)

-As you could see
+SnowActivists will enable you not just of purchasing your ski-tickets, but it is the one hub for everything about skiing.
+It does not matter, whether it is ticketing, renting equipment or finding out about other members of the community - SnowActivist makes your ski trips much more joyful and easy.

-We hope that you are interested in our project and enjoyed getting to know it.
-In case you are interested you can also check out our repository.
+We hope you are as excited about our product now as we are!
+In case you are interested and want to find out more about it, you can also check out our repository.